-Ranking Points = Top 5 Adjusted Race Scores + Top 2 Adjusted Tournament Scores
+Ranking Points = Top 2 Adjusted Event Scores

 Ranking Points is the number that determines a driver's rank.
 The higher the better.

-Top 5 Adjusted Race Scores is the sum of a driver's top 5 adjusted race scores.
-In short, I adjust race results based on the quality of competition.
+Top 2 Adjusted Event Scores is the sum of a driver's top 2 adjusted event scores.
+In short, I adjust event results based on the number of participants.
 More details below.

-Now lets look at exactly what makes up an adjusted race score.
+Now lets look at exactly what makes up an adjusted event score.

-Adjusted Race Score = Race Score * Adjusted Field Rating
+Adjusted Event Score = Event Score * Adjusted Field Rating

-Race Score is the points gained by a driver in a particular race.
+Event Score is the points gained by a driver for their finish in a particular event.
 The points scale on the right is something I arrived at over the years.
-The goal is to emphasize podium finishes (top 3) and race wins in particular.
+The goal is to emphasize top-3 finishes and event wins in particular.